wesk124/sports-classification/README.md

 The demo will:

-- Load the pre-trained ResNet-50 model
+- Load the pre-trained ResNet-<x> model
 - Run inference on a batch of test images
 - Print a few predictions
 - Save predictions to `results/demo_predictions.json`